Late start classes start October 2nd. Register now! Late start classes start October 2nd. Register now!

 The Associate of Science Degree in Nursing Program offers four sequential clinical nursing courses which students complete over two years.
 Each course integrates classroom learning with simulation laboratory activities and faculty supervised clinical experiences to prepare students to provide holistic nursing care to individuals, families, and groups.
 The nursing program follows Patricia Benner’s novice to expert model of skill acquisition and self-care framework, faculty guide students to develop the capacity to provide increasingly complex nursing care.

 Learning experiences take place in a variety of setting that include classrooms, nursing skills laboratory, hospitals*, healthcare agencies, long-term facilities and community settings.
-Students are responsible for their own transportation to these facilities.
 The program adheres to NH Board of Nursing educational standards for clinical supervision.
 Each faculty teaching in the classroom, skills laboratory, and clinical setting holds a Master’s degree in Nursing (MSN).
 Each group of eight (8) students is supervised by a nursing faculty in clinical.

 Students must earn a grade of B- (80%) or higher in each nursing course to progress within the program.
-Required science courses (Anatomy and Physiology I and II, Microbiology) and the liberal arts courses must be completed with a minimum grade of “C”.
-Introduction to Psychology, Human Development, and science courses must be current within five (5) years or admission to the nursing program.
+Required science courses, Introduction to Psychology, Human Development and the liberal arts courses, must be completed with a minimum grade of “C”.
+Anatomy and Physiology I and II, and Microbiology must be current within eight (8) years of admission to the nursing program.
 The science and liberal arts courses may be transferred to RVCC from another college with a grade of “C” or better.
 The nursing program courses must be completed within five (5) years of the date of entry into the first nursing course.

-Students will be required to take and pass a basic med-math exam in the first nursing course.
-A student who does not earn a 100% on this exam by the third attempt cannot progress in the program.
+Students will be required to pass a med-math exam in each nursing course.
+A student who does not earn 100% on these exams cannot progress in the program.
 Students participate in mandatory ATI assessment each semester and NCLEX Readiness Examinations while in the program.
 At the end of the nursing program all students will attend a NCLEX review course.
 A fee is assessed for this testing and review course through your tuition charges.

 After acceptance in the program, students are eligible for RN to BSN options through agreements with a number of colleges and universities.
-Currently, the RVCC Nursing Program has affiliation agreements with the University of New Hampshire, Franklin Pierce University, the University of Vermont, Rivier College, Keene State College, Plymouth State University, and Southern New Hampshire University.
+Currently, the RVCC Nursing Program has articulation agreements with Granite State College, Southern New Hampshire University and several other colleges.
 More information on the RN to BSN options can be obtained from the Nursing Department Chairperson.

 Admission Program Requirements